Skip to main content

 Content Marketing Lead, Culture Amp

 Nevertheless, keeping employees engaged has become one of the top priorities among HR Leaders.
-That’s why we’ve teamed up with leading customer service software company Zendesk to see if engaged employees provide better customer service.
+We’ve teamed up with leading customer service software company Zendesk to see if engaged employees provide better customer service.

 Here’s a closer look at what we found and how you can use this information to boost engagement and service at your company.

-We combined Zendesk’s customer satisfaction and support ticket data, and Culture Amp’s employee engagement benchmarking data to see how engagement levels impacted the customer experience.
+We combined Zendesk’s customer satisfaction and support ticket data and Culture Amp’s employee engagement benchmarking data to see how engagement levels impacted the customer experience.
 Using this data, we discovered that companies with engagement scores above our benchmark scored 10% higher on customer satisfaction than companies below the benchmark.
-These companies with top-scoring engagement scores also had a larger number of engaged employees and had 2 to 3 times more top-performers than companies with poor engagement scores.
-See for yourself:
+These companies with top-scoring engagement scores also had more engaged employees and 2 to 3 times more top performers than companies with poor engagement scores.

 Customer satisfaction score 92 % 83 % +9 point